DeanFac/facultyhandbook/docs/getting_started_at_iitm/campuses.md

 | Taramani Gate |    :walking: :motorcycle:                                               |

 {: .fs-2 .fw-400}
-Four wheelers are allowed only through the Main Gate
+:blue_car: Four wheelers are allowed only through the Main Gate

 {: .fs-2 .fw-400}
-The campus is connected to the IIT Madras Research Park through the Industry–Academia Bridge.
+The campus is connected to the IITM Research Park through the Industry–Academia Bridge.

 {: .fs-2 .fw-400}
-Best way to reach IIT-M from the airport/ railway station is to use pre\-paid taxi counter available inside the airport.
+Best way to reach IITM from the airport/ railway station is to use pre\-paid taxi counter available inside the airport.

-# Pre-arrival procedures

-* E-mail Head of Department (HoD): Acceptance & Proposed date of joining
-  Cc: Dean of Faculty ([deanfaculty@iitm.ac.in](mailto:deanadmn@iitm.ac.in)), Recruitment Section ([Recruit@iitm.ac.in](mailto:Recruit@iitm.ac.in)  )
-* E-mail Taramani Guest House ([taramani@iitm.ac.in](mailto:taramani@iitm.ac.in)) to book temporary accommodation
-  Cc: HoD